 Documents required for a New Zealand eTA application

-All applicants will need to have a passport from one of the 60 eligible countries to apply for an eTA New Zealand visa.
-Additional documentation may be necessary as the visa requirements have not been finalized.
+All applicants will need to have a passport from one of the 60 eligible countries to apply for an eTA New Zealand.
+Additional documentation may be necessary as the visa waiver requirements have not been finalized.

 The visa waivers will be attached to a specific passport which means that the same passport will need to be used for the application and for entering New Zealand.
 Applicants with more than one passport will need to keep this in mind.